hargoniX/master/thesis/thesis.typ

 == AA Trees <sect_case_studies_aa>
 The second case study is an AA tree @aatrees formalization.
-AA trees are self-balancing search trees designed with a focus on simple implementation.
+AA trees are self-balancing search trees, designed with a focus on simple implementation.
 I selected this example for two reasons.
 First, it involves a tree-shaped data structure and a non-trivial invariant, both things that are not covered by the bisection example.
 Second, Nunchaku has a test called `slow_aa_trees`, derived from the Nitpick case study on AA trees @nitpickpred, which heavily inspired this case study.
 This Nunchaku test case